 SELENIUM Erosion of natural deposits; discharge from petroleum, glass, and metal refineries; discharge from mines and chemical manufacturers; and runoff from livestock lots (feed additive).

-FLUORIDE Erosion of natural deposits; water additive which promotes strong teeth; and discharge from fertilizer and aluminum factories.
+FLUORIDE Erosion of natural deposits and discharge from fertilizer and aluminum factories.

 NITRATE Erosion of natural deposits; runoff from fertilizer use; and leaching from septic tanks and sewage.